How a simple formula replaced Wall Street's market makers

 But "anyone can do it" doesn't mean "anyone should."

-If you understand the mechanics and risks, providing liquidity can be profitable.
-If you're depositing because APY numbers look high, you might be the exit liquidity for someone who understands the game better.
+If you understand the mechanics and risks—and can actively manage positions—providing liquidity can be profitable.
+If you're depositing because APY numbers look high, you're likely the exit liquidity for someone who understands the game better.

-The formula is simple.
-The tradeoffs are not.
+The infrastructure is remarkable.
+The formula is elegant.
+The risks are real.

 How a simple formula replaced Wall Street's market makers

 On traditional exchanges, market makers are specialized firms with millions in capital.
 They quote buy and sell prices, pocket the spread, and keep markets liquid.
-It's a profitable, competitive, capital-intensive business.
+It's a profitable, competitive, capital-intensive business dominated by firms like Citadel Securities and Virtu Financial.

 Uniswap replaced all of that with a formula: x · y = k